vigehi/vigehi/README.md

 - 🔭 I’m currently a full time student Microverse.
 - 🤔 All kinds of projects and collaboration from software to hardware are welcome.
 - 📫 Get in touch instantly : vigehi2017@gmail.com.
-- ⚡ Fun fact: I love documentaries and sports
+- ⚡ Fun fact: I love documentaries and sports.
 <p >

 #### Contributions and streaks